Deicing: Environmental impact and mitigation

 De-icing agents pose significant environmental threat at airports.
 The benzotriazole- and tolyltriazole-based deicers are of particular interest.
 Even routine salts such as sodium chloride or calcium chloride leach into natural waters, affecting their salinity.

 Ethylene glycol and propylene glycol exert high levels of biochemical oxygen demand (BOD) during degradation in surface waters.
 This process can adversely affect aquatic life by consuming oxygen needed by aquatic organisms for survival.
 Large quantities of dissolved oxygen (DO) in the water column are consumed when microbial populations decompose propylene glycol.

 Recycling

 Some airports recycle used de-icing fluid, separating water and solid contaminants, enabling reuse of the fluid in other applications.
 Other airports have an on-site wastewater treatment facility, and/or send collected fluid to a municipal sewage treatment plant or a commercial wastewater treatment facility.

+Road salt

+The use of road salt (sodium chloride) has caused a variety of environmental and infrastructure damage.
+Road salt has cost the US up to $5 billion annually in repair costs across the country due to salt corrosion.

+Environmental concerns primarily include the contamination of waterways, endangerment of wildlife, and soil salinization.
+Road salt can wash into sewer systems, waterways, and eventually large bodies of water, which can lead to water salinization.
+This results in a variety of environmental damages, including decreasing biodiversity for various species that are not salt-tolerant, and providing a survival advantage for other species that are.

+Salt can accumulate in plants by the road, which decreases plant growth and may even lead to death.
+In Beijing (spring of 2005), use of de-icing salt resulted in the deaths of 11,000 pavement trees, 1.5 million shrubs, and 200 km2 of lawn grass.
+Salt-rich roadside pools attract wildlife and increase the likelihood of vehicle and mammal (such as moose) collisions by nearly 80%.
+Birds may also consume road salt, leading to salt poisoning and potential overdose.